sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 ```

-This API allows you to create tickets for a specific customer.
+Lets you to create a new ticket for a customer.

 ### Resource Information
 | | |